enasequence/read_docs/faq/runs.rst

 Submitted files content has not been validated.
 There are two possible reasons for this happening:

-- There was an error on the EBI server causing the error to be reported
+- There was a delay during the processing of your run files causing the error to be reported
 - The content of the read file submission does not meet our validation standard